Seasonal-MC/Johnystar-s-MC-server-documentation/docs/dynmap.md

 # World map

-Our server implements an awesome plugin known under the name of Dynmap.
-This plugin allows you to view the server's map as well as see who's where and markers of various important places.
+Our server implements an awesome plugin known under the name "Dynmap".
+This plugin allows you to view the server's map as well as who's where and markers of various important places.

 ## Markers

 ### Creating a new marker

-To make sure that no non-sense markers are made, if you want to add a marker to a new building you built and even potentially get featured the ``#news-builds`` text channel, then contact me (Johnystar) on Discord.
+To make sure that no nonsense markers are made, if you want to add a marker to a new building you built and even potentially get featured in the ``#news-builds`` text channel then contact me (Johnystar) on Discord.

 ### Viewing markers